gabekramirez/Game-Dev-Club-Club-Bot/README.md

 npx wrangler deploy --env dev
 ```

-> **NOTE:** You will have to rerun the shell command above every time you wish to update your worker with new code
+> **Note:** You will have to rerun the shell command above every time you wish to update your worker with new code

 ### 4. Create Discord Bot